Obstetrics & Gynecology (OB-GYN)

 Hospital and Clinic

 Having the right "match" between you and your healthcare provider is an essential part of your pregnancy and baby's birth.
 That's why we offer expecting parents options of providers, in a variety of locations.
-More information about obstetrician-gynecologists, family physicians and certified nurse midwives is listed here.
+More information about obstetrician-gynecologists, nurse practitioners, family physicians and certified nurse midwives is listed here.

 Obstetrician-gynecologists (commonly referred to as OB/GYNs) are specialists in women's care and during pregnancy.
 The OB/GYN provides prenatal counseling and care, and care during childbirth.
 OB/GYNs are able to provide medical and surgical management of reproductive-related disorders and diseases.
 Many women appreciate knowing that if her situation could change or if a cesarean delivery would be needed, the OB/GYN is trained to handle high-risk situations.
 They rotate through call for deliveries and are available for women who have questions or concerns during non-clinic hours, as well as serve as back-up for high-risk deliveries.